oliveoilexpert/stim/README.md

 ## What problem does it solve?

 When dynamically updating the DOM via AJAX / libraries like [HTMX](https://github.com/bigskysoftware/htmx) and [hotwired/turbo](https://github.com/hotwired/turbo), you often need to attach JavaScript behavior to the new elements that are added to the page.
-This is where nexus comes in.
+This is where stim comes in.
 It allows you to define JavaScript classes that can be attached to elements via HTML attributes and gives you a structured way to define behaviors, similar to custom elements.

 ### Why not just use custom elements?